cad-polito-it/dnn-benchmarks/README.md

 - `non_critical`: inferences where the fault alters the output but not the prediction.
 - `critical`: inference where the fault is classified as SDC-1, meaning it alters the final prediction.

-To perform the fault injection campaigns on the PyTorch models, we used SFIadvancedmodels(link), a fault injector developed by the CAD research group at the DAUIN department of Politecnico di Torino.
+To perform the fault injection campaigns on the PyTorch models, we used SFIadvancedmodels(link), a fault injector developed by the CAD & Reliability group of the Department of Control and Computer Engineering (DAUIN) of Politecnico di Torino

 ## Available Models (so far)